-My plan of starting the new year with my all time favorite dessert failed miserably.
-I couldn’t just give up.
+My plan of starting the new year with my all-time favorite dessert failed miserably.
 I took some of the dough and however the shape or non-appetizing look it had, I fried it and it did taste great.
 I knew then that the dough was good, I just have to be careful with the timing.

 These doughnuts were soft, pillowy and exactly like the way doughnuts are supposed to be.
 Fill the warm doughnuts with vanilla cream and do I have to even mention the aftermath.
 Hellooo Donut heaven 🙂 .

 Wish you all a very Happy and prosperous New Year:)

 May your new year be like these Doughnuts, ‘Sweet, Warm and Delicious’.

 2014 Was a good year for ‘Feed Your Temptations’.
 I got into the blog reform after my long vacation In India.
 I got a domain name, switched to a paid server, got the site redesigned in November.
 Now since the bells and whistles are taken care of, I can concentrate on the core part of blogging, yes recipes and pictures.

 Making doughnuts is easy.
 The basic principle used is like the one for bread.
 You knead and let the dough double in size.
 Punch down the dough, knead a couple of times and shape into a loaf.
 In this case, roll and cut into circles, with or without a hole in the center and let it sit covered for another 30-40 minutes until the dough doubles again.
 Then you deep fry them.